AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ***
 ## `Delete AssetType`

 Delete an asset type with a specified `Id`.
-Note: An `AssetType` object cannot be deleted if it is referenced by an asset.
-To delete an `AssetType` object, you must first delete all assets that are mapped to it.
+An `AssetType` resource cannot be deleted if it is referenced by any assets unless the `deleteAssets` parameter is explicitly set to true.

 ### Request